blitzstudios/slate/source/includes/_leagues.md

 }
 ```

-This endpoint retrieves all traded picks in a league, including future picks.
+This endpoint returns information about the current state for any sport.

 ### HTTP Request